k8spatterns/examples/README.md

 # Kubernetes Patterns - Examples

 This GitHub project contains the examples from the "Kubernetes Patterns" book by [Bilgin Ibryam](https://github.com/bibryam) and [Roland Huß](https://github.com/rhuss) (_to be announced soon_)
-Each of the examples is contained in an extra directory and is self contained.
+Each of the examples is contained in an extra directory per pattern and is self contained.

 Installation instructions for running the examples are summarized in an extra [installation](INSTALLATION.adoc) page.
 By default, you just need a vanilla Kubernetes installation.